tracim/tracim/docs/administration/installation/install_backend.md

 ### Script options

-- `IGNORE_FULL_PREVIEW_GENERATOR`: skip the installation of preview generator.
+- `IGNORE_FULL_PREVIEW_GENERATOR`: skip the installation of preview generator
-- `IGNORE_APT_INSTALL`: skip the installation of the dependencies with apt-get.
+- `IGNORE_APT_INSTALL`: skip the installation of the dependencies with apt-get
-- `DONT_GENERATE_PYENV`: don't generate the python virtual env directory.
+- `DONT_GENERATE_PYENV`: don't generate the python virtual env directory

 Usage:
 ```bash